Table of Contents

 Furthermore, Azure assigns a quota pool per model per region.
 If you have 240,000 TPM available for GPT-4, you can distribute it across deployments.
 You could have one deployment with the full 240k TPM, or two deployments with 120k TPM each.
 This allows teams to precisely balance throughput across different environments or workloads.

-Handling Rate Limits with Exponential Backoff
+Handling Rate Limits with Exponential Backoff and Jitter

 import time